TeasingSisyphus/cuttleV1/README.md

 This is a multiplayer card game leveraging sails.js and angularjs.

-URGENT!!!!!!!!!!!
--Must do one-offs for sevens

 TODO:

 -One offs
-	-4's to discard 2 cards
+	- 7 for a 4 to discard 2 cards
-	-9's to bounce a card
+	- 9 to bounce and FREEZE a card

 REFACTORING
 -Change id to gameId in get requests